Irish Whiskey Tours – 23 tours and tastes

 Clonakilty – West Cork

 Another new Irish Whiskey Distillery Clonakilty is in Cork and has been open for around a year.
-It features a gin school as well as the whiskey distillery.
+It features a gin school as well as a whiskey distillery.
 With a lovely visitor centre that contains a great restaurant featuring local produce and their own great whiskeys and gins.
 The Clonakilty whiskey is a single batch/double oak whiskey made from a deep pure well on the property.

 You can take 3 kinds of tours from the Classic at €15 which includes a tasting of 2 whiskeys.
 The Premium at €18.00 where you get to enjoy a tasting of 3 premium whiskeys, and the Connoisseur at €22 with a tasting of 3 whiskeys including the 15-year-old Single Malt.
 While you are in Cork check out the English market there’s often a tasting going on.